camoverride/camoverride.github.io/_posts/2017-12-27-math-to-code.md

 ~~~

 ### Gradients
 I'm not going to cover single-valued derivatives here, because they're too simple.
 But what if you want to find the derivative of a vector-valued function with more than one argument?
 The gradient evaluated at a given point gives you some idea of a function's multivariable slope at that point.
 A gradient is a vector of a the partial derivatives of a function.
-Gradients are important in some Machine Learning algorithms ([next section](#gradient-descent)).
+Gradients are important in some Machine Learning algorithms.
 The gradient of a function, $$f$$, is written as $$\nabla f$$.
+The symbol $$\nabla$$ is called "nabla" or "del."

 If we have a function $$f(x, y) = x^2 - xy$$, then: